Skip to main content

 Single company:

 Investors get exposure to a single company through an EquityZen investment vehicle (e.g. EquityZen Growth Technology Fund - Series 123).
-Investors become limited partners in a vehicle that will own only the shares of a single company.
-The shares will be fully vested stock, not options.
+This is our most popular, standard deal type.
+Investors become limited partners in a vehicle that will own the shares of a specific private company at a designated price per share.

 Express Deals: